Signs of a toxic relationship

 Isolation

 If someone has behaviours that isolate you from the people in your life, this is not a good sign.
-They may be restricting you from meeting up with other friends/family or making you feel guilty when you do.
+They may be restricting you from meeting up with friends or family, or making you feel guilty when you do.
 Any actions that control our relationships with other people can be very harmful, potentially leading to conflicts or broken ties with people we care about.
 When we are isolated from our support networks, we can also experience feelings of loneliness, stress, or sadness.
-When someone cares about us and has our best interest at heart, they will not want to restrict our other relationships.
+When someone cares about us and has our best interests at heart, they will not want to restrict our other relationships.
 They will be secure and trusting enough to encourage us to spend time with whomever we like.

 Lack of trust